unixorn/works-with-home-assistant/README.md

 | [ControlByWeb automation devices](https://www.controlbyweb.com) | Full line of ethernet connected components for data acquisition + relay control | These are industrial-quality complete pieces of hardware, no assembly required. <li><ul>Completely configurable through its web interface</ul><ul>Can interface with HA via the MODBUS integration (TCP/IP flavor)</ul><ul>Has a dedicated mobile app for IOS and Android</ul><ul>Fully documented MODBUS protocol for each device<ul><ul>Can operate standalone (independently of HA) monitoring/controlling any process, alert of specific conditions via email, and save logs to FTP</ul></li> |

-## Non-working devices
+## Non-working / Poorly-working devices

-This section is for things that you've tried and did not get to work with HA.
+This section is for things that you've tried and did not get to work with HA, or do work but just not well.

 | Name   | Description                                      | Notes           |
 | ------ | ------------------------------------------------ | --------------- |